chrisosaurus/icarus/docs/implementation/types.md

 at parse time we have:
 * ic_type_ref - a reference to a type, built during parse
-* ic_type_decl - the information captured for a user declared type
+* ic_decl_type - the information captured for a user declared type

 at the analysis phase we have:
 * ic_type_builtin - the information needed for a builtin
-* ic_type - the concept of a type, either builtin or user defined, and points to ic_type_decl or ic_type_builtin
+* ic_type - the concept of a type, either builtin or user defined, and points to ic_decl_type or ic_type_builtin

 eventually we want the following dep. diagram:

     ic_type_builin - a builtin type
         ^
-        |      ic_type_decl - a user defined type
+        |      ic_decl_type - a user defined type
         |            ^
         |            |
          \          /